 - Central Molecular Zone (CMZ): stellar and gas dynamics; star formation; astrochemistry in the CMZ; feeding and feedback mechanisms; magnetic fields; comparison to CMZs in nearby galaxies.

-- Comparison between our GC and nearby nuclei: Is the GC a good analogue for the nuclei of similar galaxies?
+- Comparison between our GC and nearby nuclei; past activity of Sgr A*: Is the GC a good analogue for the nuclei of similar galaxies?
 What differences are there in terms of central black holes and their activity as well as concerning nuclear stellar clusters and discs?
 How can we explain any differences?
 Is the GC a good analogue for a high-z star forming region?
 What is the driving force of the observed outflow from the GC—is it star formation or recurrent AGN activity?

 Scientific Organizing Committee